← Back to Blog

 Day 6: A Button Name Killed My Algorithm

 By this point JumpOnion had been calibrated against a real-jump set sourced from coaches and senior skaters.
-The algorithm went through several iterations in a month — tightening thresholds, adding physics constraints, squeezing out false positives.
+The algorithm went through several iterations in a month — tightening reliability checks, closing off false positives.
 By the end of that pass, every video in the calibration set produced a diagnosis that matched the coach's ground truth.

 Then a real parent uploaded a video.
 Air time: 1.2 seconds.

-A clean double jump tops out at about 0.85 seconds.
-Triples are in the high 0.6s.
-The number 1.2 doesn't exist in figure skating — it's either a quintuple jump that nobody has ever landed, or the algorithm just lied.
+The number did not exist in figure skating.
+It was either a jump nobody has ever landed, or the algorithm just lied.
 The calibration consensus said: not the algorithm.

 The Cardinal Engineering Sin